ActiveAge/AVIS-Connect/README.md

 ```JavaScript
     ReceiverInstance.stop()
 ```
-**Vital-sign receving will be started if and only if valid license is set**
+**Vital-sign receving will be started if and only if valid license key has been added**